 A relatively safer alternative for begginers is the standing cable rear delt fly.
 It’s basically the best of both worlds, you don’t need any extra equipment, it’s easy to change the weight and you can perform them while standing up, keeping your spine in a safer position.

-Even better, the exercise is performed just like you would a band pull apart, so if you’re familiar with those, you’ll do cable flyes without issue!
+Even better, the exercise is performed just like you would a band pull apart, so if you’re familiar with those, you’ll jump on your cable machine and do cable pec fly exercise without any issue!

 How To Do A Standing Cable Fly?